benlhy/arduino-music-library/README.md

 A simple Arduino library for melodies.
+Download zip file and in Arduino, Sketch > Include Library > Import zip library

 ### Usage